thinkflo/netlify-plugin-graphql-algolia/README.md

 ];
 ```

 ### Partial Updates

 By default all items will be reindexed on every build.
-To enable only indexing new, changed and deleted items, set `enablePartialUpdates` to `true` and make sure `matchFields` is correct for every collection.
+To enable only indexing new, changed and deleted items, set `enablePartialUpdates` to `true` in netlify.toml and make sure `matchFields` in the collections is correct for every collection.

 ## QnA